cvzi/flag/docs/index.rst

 Subregional flags
 =================

-The only widely supported subregional flags are currently: England, Scottland and Wales (as of iOS 12 and Android 9).
+The only widely supported subregional flags are currently: England, Scotland and Wales (as of iOS 12 and Android 9).

 ============        ========
 Code                Emoji